Vmistry05/Digital-Portable-Oscilloscope/README.md

-Digital Portable Oscilloscope
+# Digital Portable Oscilloscope

-This project is a Digital Portable Oscilloscope, built using an ESP32 microcontroller and a TFT display to visualize waveforms.
-The oscilloscope is designed to be portable and features a push button that allows users to pause the waveform display for better inspection of the signal.
+This project is a Digital Portable Oscilloscope built using the ESP32 microcontroller and a TFT display to visualize waveforms.
+The oscilloscope includes a push button to pause and resume the waveform display.

-Features
+## Features
-Real-time waveform display: Visualize different types of waveforms in real time on the TFT screen.
+- Real-time waveform display on the TFT screen.
-Push button to pause output: Control the display of the waveform with a button to pause or resume.
-Portable: Compact and mobile for easy field use or lab experiments.
-ESP32 powered: Using the power of ESP32 to manage signal processing and control.
+- Pause/resume functionality with a push button.
+- Portable design powered by ESP32.

-Components
+## Components
-Here is a list of the key components used in this project:

-ESP32 Microcontroller (e.g., ESP32 DevKit V1)
+- ESP32 microcontroller
-TFT Display (for waveform visualization)
+- TFT Display (ST7789)
-Push Button (to pause/resume waveform output) Oscilloscope probes (to capture signals)
+- Push Button
+- Signal Probes
-Resistors, capacitors, and other passive components Power supply (USB or battery power)
+- Resistors, capacitors, and other passive components

-Circuit Connections
+## Circuit Connections
-Pin Connections for ESP32
+- TFT Display connected to ESP32 pins for communication and control.
+- Push Button for pausing/resuming waveform display.
+- Signal Input to ESP32's ADC pin.

+## Software Setup
+- Open the `DigitalPortableOscilloscope.ino` file in the Arduino IDE.
+- Install required libraries: `Adafruit_GFX`, `Adafruit_ST7789`, and `BluetoothSerial`.

+## Usage
+1. Upload the code to your ESP32.
-TFT Display: Connect the display to the ESP32 as follows:
+2. Connect the signal source to the input pin.

-TFT_CS (Chip Select) -> GPIO 15
-TFT_RST (Reset) -> GPIO 4
-TFT_DC (Data/Command) -> GPIO 2
-TFT_CLK (Clock) -> GPIO 14
-TFT_MISO (Master In Slave Out) -> GPIO 12
-TFT_MOSI (Master Out Slave In) -> GPIO 13
-VCC -> 3.3V power pin
-GND -> Ground
-Push Button: Connect the push button to a digital input pin:
+3. Use the push button to pause/resume the waveform display.

-Push Button -> GPIO 16 (configured as input)
-Signal Input: Connect the signal probes to an analog input pin:

-Signal Input -> GPIO 34 (Analog input)
-Power: Provide power to the ESP32 via the USB or a battery.
+## Dependencies
+This project requires the following libraries:
+- Adafruit_GFX: For graphics on the TFT display.
+- Adafruit_ST7789: For interfacing with the ST7789 TFT display.
+- BluetoothSerial: For Bluetooth communication with the ESP32.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.